What are carpet beetles?

 Are carpet beetles dangerous?

 The feeding and breeding habits of carpet beetles damage personal belongings.
-The females lay their eggs on top of a suitable food source, and when the larvae emerge, they begin to feed on the food provided; in our Chesapeake homes, this means that these pests will damage carpets, clothing, upholstered items, and stored products.
+The females lay their eggs on top of a suitable food source, and when the larvae emerge, they begin to feed on the food provided; in our Hampton Roads homes, this means that these pests will damage carpets, clothing, upholstered items, and stored products.

 Carpet beetles are often confused with bed bugs.
 Carpet beetle larvae are attracted to and feed on the oils in our hair.
 As they climb over our bodies as we sleep to reach our hair, the bristle-covered larvae can cause an itchy rash, often confused for bed bug bites.